Jammerref2015/CorkCityFirebirds-Website/README.md

 - Home/News page: This page contains the latest team news and upcoming events.
 It also contains a short video explaining the sport.
 - Team page: This page contains information on the various players on the current roster.
 - Roller Derby 101: This page is a starting point for users wishing to learn more about the sport.
 It contains a short video explaining the basic rules and it also contains links that users can click on to get more information.
-- Contact page: This page includes the address and an embedded google map for the training hall.
+- Contact page: This page includes the address and an embedded google map of the training hall.
 It also contains a form that allows the user to contact the team for general information or if they are interested in joining.

 ### Possible features that could be included.
 - Replace the third party videos with original content created by the team.
-Rotating videos on the home page to include short highlights from previous games as well as including the introduction to roller derby video.
+- Rotating videos on the home page to include short highlights from previous games as well as including the introduction to roller derby video.
 - The option to view the site in 'dark mode'
 - A separate log in for team members/staff.
 This would have to be facilitated using a secure socket layer (TLS 1.2.).